By Carla Olivo, Marine Spouse

 I’ve never been a huge fan of New Year’s resolutions.
-Most of the things in my life that I’ve needed to work on are not quick fixes.
-But at this time of year, I definitely prioritize those things that I want to work on.
+Most of the things in my life I’ve needed to work on are not quick fixes.
+But at this time of year, I definitely prioritize those things I want to work on.
 I try to break down the bigger goals into smaller, more manageable goals….bite size if you will.

 For instance, I want to lose weight.
 Last year, my goal was to lose 20 pounds.
 Well, twelve months later and several health issues later, I’ve lost 9 pounds.
 Did I reach my goal?
 No, not exactly.
 But in looking back on the year and the obstacles that came up, 9 pounds is a victory!
-Adapting to the circumstances throughout the year and making changes in my expectations helped me to lost the 9 pounds but also to not dwell on the fact that it wasn’t the original 20 I was hoping to lose.
+Adapting to the circumstances throughout the year and making changes in my expectations helped me to drop the 9 pounds but also to not dwell on the fact that it wasn’t the original 20 I was hoping to lose.
 So being flexible and adjusting expectations can be key to moving forward with a goal.

 The PCS or Deployment Goal

 When my husband deployed, I was determined to downsize all of our stuff while he was gone.
 We had moved three times in four years with very little time in between to purge.
 I was able to get rid of or donate some, but no where near what I had hoped in the year he was gone.

 When he retired, and we bought a home rather than renting, I vowed to clean out the basement and garage.
 Well, we still can’t walk around either space very well.
 But I’ve made monthly trips to the thrift shop to donate, so I feel good about the progress I’ve made this year.

 In the last year, I’ve made it to the gym more than in the past couple of years which I consider a victory given my work schedule and my volunteer schedule.